CRESYM/colib0.github.io/pages/models/regulations/AC1C/index.md

 These excitation systems consist of an alternator main exciter feeding its output via non-controlled rectifiers.
 The exciter does not employ self-excitation, and the voltage regulator power is taken from a source that is not affected by external transients.

 It takes into account loading effects.
-It can't allow the supply of negative field current. it takes into account saturation.
+It can't allow the supply of negative field current.
+It takes into account saturation.

 This model is satisfactory for large scale simulations.
 However, if this model is used to design phase lead networks for power system stabilizers, and the local mode is close to 3 Hz or higher, a more detailed treatment of the ac rotating exciter may be needed.